Liberty County Vehicle Impound Guide

 Required Documents

-- Proof of insurance: You must show that the vehicle is currently insured.
+- Proof of insurance: You will need to show current insurance coverage for the vehicle.

 If You Don't Have a Valid License